301 redirects are so important.

 Another major reason for 301 redirects is site migration.

-It’s an especially relevant reason these days, as making the move to HTTPS is quickly becoming inevitable for most brands.
+It’s an especially relevant reason these days, as making the move to HTTPS has become inevitable for most brands.

-For reference: Google is all about HTTPS, and wants everyone to switch over.
-They’ve even gone so far as to include it as an official ranking factor.
+Google has even gone so far as to include it as an official ranking factor.

 In case you’re unfamiliar, HTTPS is the secure form of HTTP.
 When you visit a site that has migrated to HTTPS, you’ll see https:// in green with a padlock symbol next to the URL.